ConfD-Developer/ConfD-Demos/confdgnmi/README.md

 Stream subscription requests and get stream of subscription responses.

-In some cases, subscription response is similar to `Get`, this means all data in given sub-tree is returned in response:
+Subscription response is similar to `Get`, this means all data in given sub-tree is returned in response:

 `ONCE` and `POLL` mode of the `SubscriptionList`,